lugrus2000/glossary/README.md

 This repo contains the source pages for the Microsoft Glossary.

-If you wish to contribute, please contact [ms-glossary-author@microsoft.com](mailto:ms-glossary-author@microsoft.com).

-Instructions for new authors: [GitHub Repo](https://github.com/lbugnion/ms-glossary)
+This is a work in progress!
+If you are interested to contribute new terms, [please check this page](https://aka.ms/glossary/getting-started) for information.
+Everyone is welcomed to contribute!!

 ## Microsoft Open Source Code of Conduct